javanhut/bifrost/README.md

 ## Import Resolution

-Bifrost extends Carrion's import system with the following search order:
+Bifrost integrates with Carrion's import system, which searches for modules in the following order:

-1. Current directory
+1. **Current Directory** - Local files relative to the current working directory
-2. Project's `carrion_modules/` directory
+2. **Project Modules** - `./carrion_modules/` directory for project-specific packages
-3. Global packages directory (`~/.carrion/packages/`)
+3. **User Packages** - `~/.carrion/packages/` for user-installed packages
-4. Standard library (embedded in Carrion binary)
+4. **Global Packages** - `/usr/local/share/carrion/lib/` for system-wide packages (managed by Bifrost)
+5. **Standard Library** - Built-in Munin standard library modules

+This multi-tier system allows for flexible package management, from local development to system-wide installations.

 ### Using Installed Packages